Local 634 UNITE HERE!

 Waiting Period (corridor days)

-Aetna offers two types of Term Life Insurance policies.
+The Hartford offers two types of Term Life Insurance policies.
 The Basic Plan is administered by the Employee Benefits Department (215-400-4630).
-You are entitled to a term life insurance policy of $20,000, through Aetna U.S. Healthcare at no cost to you.
-You are not required to undergo a medical examination if you enroll within the first 31 days of your employment.
-However, if after such time you wish to elect life insurance coverage, you will be required to complete an Evidence Of Insurability.
+You are entitled to a term life insurance policy of $20,000, through the Hartford at no cost to you.
 In the event of your death in active service, your beneficiary will receive this payment amount.

 VOLUNTARY TERM LIFE INSURANCE